hysterixdev/pokemon_roms_downloader/README.md

 # Pokemon_Roms_Downloader
-This App Is Made To Provide Download Links For Popular Roms Of Pokemon For GBA EMULATOR, Feel Free To Add More Roms
+This App Is Made To Provide Download Links For Popular Roms Of Pokemon For GBA EMULATOR, Feel Free To Add More Roms Directly download the `app-release.apk` to install on android devices (android 8.1+)

 This App is Build In FLutter
 you can build your app according to your device